Robyn-Smith/readme-Generator/README.md

   + [License](#license)

   ## Installation
-  To install this application, users will have to install npm inquirer 8.2.4
+  To install this application, the user must install npm inquirer 8.2.4

   ## Usage